tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** a range-en kivul nem is probalja meg venni (addig van amig megprobalja venni)

-As the distance increases between the two hosts, the packet error rate and the SNIR increase, and packets are dropped.
+As the distance increases between the two hosts, SNIR decreases and the packet error rate increases, and packets are dropped.
 Note that the communication range of the source host is indicated with a blue circle.
 Beyond the circle, transmissions cannot be received correctly, and signal strength falls below the SNIR threshold of the receiver.
 As an optimization, the reception is not even attempted, thus there are no packet drop animations.

 .. and as an optimization, the radio medium module doesn't send them to the destination host, thus there are no packet drop animations.